mthambipillai/cert-anomaly-ids/Wiki.md

 ## Global Parameters

-Every parameter has flag letter and a consistent name between the configuration and the full flag name.
+Every parameter has a flag letter and a consistent name between the configuration and the full flag name.
 So for every entry `param=...` in `conf/application.conf`, there is a flag `-p, --param <value>`.

 The following parameters must be consistent accross the different commands `extract`, `detect` and `inspect` so they must be specified right after `spark-ids`.